Twisting, ladder graphs and A-polynomials: Background

 To begin constructing the layered solid torus, we glue two adjacent faces of an ideal tetrahedron to the once-punctured torus boundary.
 Note that this does not change the topology of the link complement but it does introduce a new once-punctured torus boundary with a different triangulation.
 The new boundary triangulation shares two edges with the previous one, while the third edge is flipped (see Figure~\ref{fig:diagexch}).
 This is referred to as a \textit{diagonal exchange}.

 We continue layering ideal tetrahedra onto the boundary until the desired boundary triangulation is obtained.\footnote{It is possible to define degenerate layered solid tori consisting of either no tetrahedra or one tetrahedron but we will not need these constructions here.
 Descriptions of these can be found in~\cite{HMP}.} At this point, the tetrahedra we have introduced form a complex that is homotopy equivalent to a thickened once-punctured torus.
 To form a solid torus we close up the inner-most layer by identifying the two exposed ideal triangles.
-We do so by gluing across an edge with a twist.
+This can be seen as folding across one of the exposed edges.
 The tetrahedra that have been introduced now form a solid torus in which a particular edge is homotopically trivial.

 Importantly, this construction allows boundary curves with any rational slope to be made homotopically trivial.
 The original boundary triangulation consists of three ideal edges, each with a well-defined slope in terms of the meridian and longitude of the torus boundary.
 As a tetrahedron is added, the diagonal exchange introduces a new edge with a different slope.
 However, there are only three possible slopes that the new edge may have, depending on which edge is covered by the diagonal exchange.
 This behaviour is well-understood and is captured by the structure of the Farey triangulation.